The perfect clubs for people who don’t like sports

 Though there are many streaming services that give people access to a wide variety of films it can be difficult to move out of the comfort zone or commit several hours to a film that may not be your first choice.
 This is why film clubs are a great idea, especially for those who struggle with being indecisive.
 Often couples, individuals and even families can sign-up to a local film group that will host a wide variety of films over a set amount of weeks.

 Though not every film will appeal to every individual, it is a great opportunity for those looking to expand their knowledge or try out new genres.
-Whilst on the face of it, watching films with others may not feel like the most sociable past time, the heated debate a new film can cause or a comparison to its book form is a great way of meeting new people and interacting with ideas outside a person’s normal sphere.
+Whilst on the face of it, watching films with others may not feel like the most sociable pastime, the heated debate a new film can cause or a comparison to its book form is a great way of meeting new people and interacting with ideas outside a person’s normal sphere.

 A foraging course/group